National Liberal Party (Romania): Leadership under Bolojan (2024–present)

-Following the National Liberal Party's defeat in the first round of the later annulled 2024 Romanian presidential election, and the subsequent resignation of Nicolae Ciucă, Bolojan became the party's acting president and was elected president of the Senate of Romania on 25 November 2024.
-Bolojan resigned on 12 February 2025 to become interim president of Romania following the resignation of incumbent president Klaus Iohannis.
+Following the National Liberal Party's poor performance in the first round of the subsequently annulled 2024 Romanian presidential election, and the resulting resignation of Nicolae Ciucă, Ilie Bolojan assumed the role of the party's acting president on 25 November 2024.
+Shortly thereafter, on 23 December 2024, he was elected President of the Senate.

+The early part of his leadership was defined by significant institutional upheaval.
+On 12 February 2025, Bolojan assumed the role of acting President of Romania following the resignation of incumbent Klaus Iohannis.
+In accordance with the Romanian Constitution, his duties as President of the Senate were suspended during this interim presidency.
+Bolojan served as the acting head of state until 26 May 2025, overseeing the transition to the administration of Nicușor Dan.
+Following the conclusion of his interim mandate, Bolojan was appointed Prime Minister of Romania on 23 June 2025.

 Scissions and mergers

 Diagram showcasing the political evolution of the National Liberal Party (PNL), from 1990 until 2016.